Annual Conference Call for Proposals/Presentations

 - If you are describing a type of practice used at your institution please be very descriptive, i.e. Rather than “we use a process” it is preferred that you provide more detail, such as “we use the XYZ process.

 - Ensure references are relevant and up-to-date – any reference 10 years or older will be questioned by our continuing education provider.

 - Submissions, once approved for presentation, must be submitted to IHFDA in Power Point format and follow the rules of accredited education, which include a disclaimer slide.

-Any submissions or questions concerning the conference, or the proposal submission process should be directed to IHFDA educational planning committee – email@example.com
+Questions concerning the conference, the proposal submission process, along with all submissions should be directed to IHFDA educational planning committee at email@example.com